BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - The core plugins for the fundamental types (e.g. panel) are shipped with the installation
 - The core framework provides the type registration
 - Follow TDD approach for the core plugins
-- The CS data structure: Functionally persistent DCG with structural sharing
+- The CS data structure: Functionally persistent DAG with structural sharing
-- Core manages two DCGs: online and offline
+- Core manages two DAGs: online and offline
-- The DCG manages the state for each node which is visualized by the frontend
+- The DAG manages the state for each node which is visualized by the frontend
-- DCG_Node_Handle undo/redo operations making use of the persistency of the DCG
+- DAG_Node_Handle undo/redo operations making use of the persistency of the DAG
-- DCG configuration field: the FE version (e.g. fe-v0.1), the DCG version (e.g. dcg-v0.1) and the SP version (e.g. sp-v0.1)
+- DAG configuration field: the FE version (e.g. fe-v0.1), the DAG version (e.g. dcg-v0.1) and the SP version (e.g. sp-v0.1)
 - The SP keeps the SAMMs and their versions
 - The SP version: sp-v0.1
-- The SP applicability: DCG type version (e.g. dcg-v0.1)
+- The SP applicability: DAG type version (e.g. dcg-v0.1)
 - User profile with the role definition
 - DBs for the standard items like material and fastener (per project)
-- DBs for the SCL and SAR data (per DCG)
+- DBs for the SCL and SAR data (per DAG)

 ## 4. Software Design <a id='sec4'></a>